 b) The maximum change in Energy scheduled from one Settlement Interval to the next is ± 1 MW.

 (C) Starts.
-Because Buyer must schedule Energy from a Baseload Entitlement for every hour, Buyer may not direct any starts of the Entitlement.
+Because Buyer must schedule Energy from a Baseload Entitlement for every Settlement Interval, Buyer may not direct any starts of the Entitlement.

 (vi) Default Schedule.
-If Buyer does not submit a timely Day-Ahead or Two-Day Ahead Schedule, as applicable, then the schedule for the applicable Operating Day is deemed to be zero in every hour and may not be changed in an Hour-Ahead Schedule.
+If Buyer does not submit a timely Day-Ahead or Two-Day Ahead Schedule, as applicable, then the schedule for the applicable Operating Day is deemed to be 20 MW in every Settlement Interval [and may not be changed in an Hour-Ahead Schedule].